 Your personal data will be shared with third parties that we use to help deliver our services to you, or where required to share it for legal or regulatory purposes.
 Categories of third parties would include:

-- Cloud-service providers contracted by us to provide required infrastructure and data centre services, which would include services such as data storage, processing, logging and monitoring, email, web-services, networking, data backup, account authentication, etc.;
+- Cloud-service providers contracted by us to provide required infrastructure and data centre services, which would include services such as data storage, processing, logging and monitoring, email, web-services, networking, data backup, account authentication, feature-flag services, etc.;

 - Web-hosting providers for hosting of our website and collection of contact form data and demo requests;